 - Can I use a different flour, other than almond flour? – This recipe was specifically developed using almond flour, so I am afraid I cannot give a good recommendation for subbing in other flours.
 Check the comments below for what other readers have done.

 - What if I don’t have tapioca flour? – This almond flour bread recipe can still be made if you don’t have tapioca flour on hand.
-You can use 1/4 cup all-purpose flour (if you don’t need bread to be gluten-free), OR 1:1 gluten free baking flour.
+You can use 1/4 cup all-purpose flour (if you don’t need bread to be gluten-free), OR use 3 tablespoons of 1:1 gluten free baking flour.
 You can also sub with 2.5 tablespoons coconut flour.

-- What if my bananas aren’t super spotty? – If your bananas aren’t extra ripe, you can sweeten the bread using a granulated sugar.
+- What if my bananas aren’t extra spotty or black? – If your bananas aren’t extra ripe, you can sweeten the bread using a granulated sugar.

 - Can this be made without eggs to be vegan? – The eggs provide this paleo banana bread with structure and helps hold things together.
 I do not recommend subbing unless you’re okay with a different texture.
 But again, check the reader comments below, as some have had success using an egg replacement.